ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/ssh-bastion-flavour/README.md

 wish to reach private EWC networks, from the public internet, via SSH.

 ## Prerequisites
+> ⚠️ Only RockyLinux versions 9 or 8 are supported due
+to constrains imposed by [dependencies](#dependencies).

+> 💡 A VM plan with at least 4GB of RAM is recommended for successful setup and stable operation.

 * Install [git](https://git-scm.com/downloads) (version 2.0 or higher )
 * Install [python](https://www.python.org/downloads) (version 3.9 or higher)